 OK, we’ve just received a brand new ACEBEAM H30 headlamp in the mail.
 We’re in the middle of doing an unboxing video and full review.
 We’ll start by comparing the features of the H30 with our old favorite, the OLight H2R headlamp to see which one is better!
 We’re also working on a full-review of the H30 that we’ll publish over the next couple of days.

 H30 First Impressions

 My god, where has this thing been all my life?
 Seriously.
-As you know, my favorite headlamps are the Petzl Ultra Rush and the OLight H2R.
+As you know, my favorite headlamps are the Petzl Ultra Rush (discontinued) and the OLight H2R.
 These are both tough headlamps that give me the perfect experience when I’m looking for snakes in Thailand’s rainforest at night.
 They have been reliable for years.
-I didn’t think I would be reviewing a headlamp that put both of them to shame in 2021.
+I didn’t think I would be reviewing a headlamp that put both of them to shame in 2022.
 But, here we are.

 OLight H2R First Impressions

 When we first received our OLight H2R in the mail, I was really excited.
 This was a simple, easy to use, tough, very bright headlamp that seemed like it had all of the basics necessary to become one of my favorite headlamps here at Headlamps101.
 As you can see, it ended up being my favorite headlamp for many activities.

 ACEBEAM H30 BENEFITS